linsleymichira/linsleymichira/README.md

 Google Data Analytics Certficate -- Coursera, Received May 2022 Bachelor of Science, Mathematics -- California State University, Chico, Received May 2012

+- 🌱 I’m currently learning ...

+- 👀 I’m interested in ...

+- 📫 How to reach me ...

 🔗 Links